gh-mentor/ASI-090925/specialized-topics-cpp/refactor/combinatorics.md

 3) Implement the 'comb' function using the memoized 'fact' function.

 4) Refactor into a class named 'Combinatorics' with static methods for 'fact', 'perm', and 'comb'.
+Implement the change adhering to SOLID design principles.

 5) Add xml documentation to the class and all methods.